Things To Do

 Greetings

-A friendly handshake is common; close friends often greet with kisses on both cheeks.
+A handshake is common; friends may greet with light kisses on both cheeks in social settings.

 Dining Etiquette